A Driver-Vehicle Model for ADS Scenario-based Testing: Model Implementation

 \section{Model Implementation}

-A reference implementation for the SDV model and tools for running scenarios in simulation are available as part of the open-source project GeoScenario Server.
-The server parses scenario definitions expressed using Lanelet2 map~\cite{poggenhans:2018:lanelet2} and GeoScenario language~\cite{queiroz:19:geoscenario} extended with the SDV BT definition format and creates a traffic simulation with the SDV model instances running concurrently.
-Vehicles that do not require complex reactive behaviors can use predefined trajectories rather than the SDV model, which improves performance.
-The server is implemented in Python and operates as a co-simulator to be interfaced with the simulation of the Ego vehicle, its sensors, and the ADS under test.
-The implementation also provides a sample integration with an existing simulator, WISE Sim, and an ADS software stack, WISE ADS (see Figure~\ref{fig:simarch}).
-The GSClient component provides a shared memory interface between the GeoScenario Server and WISE Sim, which runs within the Unreal game engine and provides lidar and camera simulation.
-The high-fidelity dynamics model of the Ego vehicle, a Lincoln MKZ, runs as a Robot Operating System (ROS)~\cite{online:ros} module along with the WISE ADS.
-The GeoScenario Server can be integrated into any other simulation environment, simply by customizing GSClient for the new environment (shown in the cut-in example in Figure \ref{fig:cutinscenario}).
-We also provide an experimental integration to run scenarios in co-simulation with Carla \cite{dosovitskiy:2017:carla}.
-The implementation provides a collection of sample scenarios, BTs, and maps covering different traffic situations.
-All tools are available to the research community and can run scenarios out-of-the-box.
-More technical details are available in the online documentation.
+\looseness=-1 A reference implementation for the SDV model and tools for running scenarios in simulation are available as part of the open-source project GeoScenario Server.
+The server parses scenario definitions expressed using Lanelet2 map\,\cite{poggenhans:2018:lanelet2} and the GeoScenario language\,\cite{queiroz:19:geoscenario} extended with the SDV behavior-tree definition format and creates a traffic simulation with the SDV model instances running concurrently.
+The server is implemented in Python and operates as a co-simulator to be interfaced with the simulation of the ego vehicle, its sensors, and the ADS under test.
+The implementation also provides a sample integration with an existing simulator, WISE Sim, and an ADS software stack, WISE ADS.
+The \textit{GSClient} component provides a shared memory interface between the GeoScenario Server and WISE Sim, which runs within the game engine Unreal and provides LiDAR and camera simulation.
+The high-fidelity dynamics model of the ego vehicle, a Lincoln MKZ, runs as a Robot Operating System (ROS)\,\cite{online:ros} module along with the WISE ADS.
+The GeoScenario Server can be integrated into any other simulation environment, simply by customizing GSClient for the new environment.